reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ### Lifting state up {/*lifting-state-up*/}

 Currently, each `Square` Component maintains a part of the game's state.
-To check for a winner in a tic-tac-toe game, the `Board` would need to somehow know the state of each of the 9 `Square` components.
+To check for a winner in a tic-tac-toe game, the `Board` would need to somehow know the state of each of the 9 `Square` Components.

 How would you approach that?
 At first, you might guess that the `Board` needs to "ask" each `Square` for that `Square`'s state.
 Although this approach is technically possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
 Instead, the best approach is to store the game's state in the parent `Board` Component instead of in each `Square`.
 The `Board` Component can tell each `Square` what to display by passing a prop, like you did when you passed a number to each Square.